Sample Page

 History

 Energy Singularity formed in June 2021.
-The design work on HH70 (Hong Huang or primal chaos) began in March 2022.
-HH70 was conceived to be smaller and more cost-effective than conventional tokamaks enabled by high-temperature superconductors.[2]
+The design work on HH70 (Hóng Huāng or ‘primal chaos’) began in March 2022.
+HH70 was designed to be smaller and more cost-effective than conventional tokamaks by using high-temperature superconductors.[2]
 The company completed construction in February 2024 and achieved first plasma in June 2024.[3]
-The company claimed that the cost was $16M.
-Energy Singularity is working on the successor reactor, H170, targeting a fusion energy gain factor (Q) greater than 10 by 2027 at a forecast cost of $420M.[4][5]
+The company said that the cost was $16M.
+Alex Kimani has cited the completion of HH70 before ITER and SPARC as evidence of a first-mover advantage for China.[4]

 Technology